 Because there is a difference between building regulations and planning permission, you may need to apply for separate permissions.
 That said, some building work requires buildings regulations approval, but not planning permission.

-PLANNING DECISION: Use the appeal Planning Inspectorate to make an appeal or search for an LPA decision.
+Use the Planning Inspectorate website to lodge an appeal (or search for) an LPA decision.
 You can also make a public comment on a planning notice or a planning decision.

-Planning Permissions and Building Regulations in the United Kingdom
+Planning Permissions and Building Regulations in United Kingdom